Best holiday rental deals in Sofia

 Holiday Letting Price Information in Sofia

-In the above graph, you will find information on average prices of the holiday lettings & cottages in Sofia.
-Prices rise in October and reach an average of £40 a night (05/10 - 12/10), making it the most expensive time to book a rental in the next 12 months.
-Prices decrease in a week of February (23/02 - 02/03), where average prices are £36.
+In this graph, you will find Prices rise in December and reach an average of £41 a night (22/12 - 29/12), making it the most expensive time to book a rental in the next 12 months.
+Prices decrease during one week of January (26/01 - 02/02), when average prices are £36.

 Holiday Home Availability Information in Sofia

-Have a look at the above graph to see the global availability of holiday rentals in Sofia.
-It is harder to find an accommodation during a week of October (05/10 - 12/10), as 39% of the rentals are booked.
-It is easier to find a rental in a week of November (24/11 - 01/12), as only 7% of the accommodations are booked.
+Have a look at the above graph to see the availability of holiday rentals in Sofia.
+It is harder to find accommodation during the week of November (09/11 - 16/11), as 33% of the rentals are booked.
+It is easier to find a rental during one week of February (09/02 - 16/02), when only 7% of the holiday lettings on offer are booked.

 Uncover ancient treasures with a holiday letting in Sofia, Bulgaria